deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Indexing Files and Deploying the Haystack RAG Pipeline

 [Hayhooks](https://docs.haystack.deepset.ai/docs/hayhooks) allows the deployment of RAG pipelines in a containerized environment.
-In our example, we have provided [a docker-compose file](https://github.com/deepset-ai/nvidia-haystack/blob/main/docker-compose.yml) to set up both the Qdrant database, and the RAG pipeline.
-As we are using NVIDIA-hosted models, we need to set the API keys for the listed models on the .env file.
-The instructions below expect an `NVIDIA_API_KEY` (for `NvidiaGenerator`) and `NVIDIA_EMBEDDINGS_KEY` (for `NvidiaDocumentEmbedder` and `NvidiaTextEmbedder`).
+In our example, we have provided a [docker-compose file](https://github.com/deepset-ai/nvidia-haystack/blob/main/docker-compose.yml) to setup both the Qdrant database, and the RAG pipeline.
+As we are using NVIDIA-hosted NIM, we need to set the API keys for the NIM on the .env file.
+The instructions below expect `NVIDIA_API_KEY` (for `NvidiaGenerator`) and `NVIDIA_EMBEDDINGS_KEY` (for `NvidiaDocumentEmbedder` and `NvidiaTextEmbedder`).

-Executing `docker-compose up` will launch 3 containers: **qdrant**, **hayhooks** and **qdrant-setup** (which will run our indexing pipeline and stop).
-The Qdrant database will be deployed on the localhost and exposed at port 6333.
-The Qdrant dashboard allows users to inspect the vectorized documents at **localhost:6333/dashboard**.
+Executing `docker-compose up` will launch `3` containers: **qdrant**, **hayhooks** and **qdrant-setup** (which will run our indexing pipeline and stop).
+The Qdrant database will be deployed on the localhost and exposed at port `6333`.
+The Qdrant dashboard allows users to inspect the vectorized documents at [localhost:6333/dashboard](localhost:6333/dashboard).

 ### Serializing Pipelines

-Haystack pipelines defined in Python can be serialized to YAML by calling **dump()** on the pipeline object, as shown in [our RAG pipeline tutorial](https://github.com/deepset-ai/nvidia-haystack/blob/77cc316193e718de51b8a56e756749604b8032e9/rag.py#L44C1-L45C16).
+Haystack pipelines defined in Python can be serialized to YAML by calling `dump()` on the pipeline object, as shown in our [RAG pipeline tutorial](https://github.com/deepset-ai/nvidia-haystack/blob/77cc316193e718de51b8a56e756749604b8032e9/rag.py#L44C1-L45C16).
 The [YAML](https://github.com/deepset-ai/nvidia-haystack/blob/main/rag.yaml) definition is the following:

 ```yaml
 components: